 His five books of collected journalism and criticism, memoir, and social commentary examined everyone from his literary heroes to actors in movies and sports, such as John Travolta and Donald Trump.

-An example of this would be his trenchant press response to the 9/11 attἀcks and following comments that were perceived as being anti-Islamic.
-After receiving some negative reviews for his book Yellow Dog in 2003, Amis, his second wife Isabel Fonseca (also an American-Uruguayan), and their two daughters moved to Uruguay.
+An example of this would be his trenchant press response to the 9/11 attἀcks and following comments that were perceived as anti-Islamic.
+After receiving negative reviews for his book Yellow Dog in 2003, Amis, his second wife Isabel Fonseca (also an American-Uruguayan), and their two daughters moved to Uruguay.

 You can find additional information by seeing the official tweet posted by Penguin Books UK.